 Shin-ike Pond – image © Chris Rowthorn

-Take a right at the pond and continue climbing through arcades of torii.
+Take a left at the pond and continue climbing through arcades of torii.

 Start of Climb Above Shin-ike – image © Chris Rowthorn